Jasper National Park: Hydrology

-Front country

-Attractions that can easily be reached by road include the Mount Edith Cavell hiking area, Maligne Lake (which features hiking and boating opportunities), Maligne Canyon, Miette Hot Springs, Pyramid Lake, the Jasper Skytram and the Athabasca Glacier, (an outlet glacier of the Columbia Icefield which features snow coach tours).
-The Marmot Basin ski area is the most popular winter attraction in the park.

-Common summer recreational activities in the park include hiking, fishing, mountain biking (in select areas), wildlife viewing, rafting, kayaking and camping.
-Winter activities include Alpine skiing, cross-country skiing and snowshoeing.
-Some companies offer dog sled tours in the park.

-Back country

-Only a small fraction of the parks area is road accessible.
-The rest forms a large backcountry area which is largely only accessible by trail.
-Large areas of the backcountry are rarely visited as many areas' trails are poorly maintained or non existent.
-Access into the backcountry is most often accomplished by backpacking or horseback and in rare cases kayak or raft.
-Popular backcountry trips include the Tonquin Valley, the Skyline Trail, Jones Pass, Jacques Lake and the Fryatt Valley.
-The remote North Boundary Trail which provided access to the north half of the park is a multiweek backpacking trip.
-Canoe and kayaking access to the backcountry can be achieved on Maligne Lake.

 Road network

 The park contains several major roads, most of which are intended to be scenic routes that provide access to all of the park's front-country attractions.
 Since a good sample of parks scenery and wildlife can be viewed from the roads themselves, driving them is considered a core part of the park experience.

 Highway 16 (part of the Trans-Canada Highway and Yellowhead Highway systems) is the main route through the park and is the only major east–west corridor crossing the mountains in that area.
 It serves as both an important trade and travel corridor for through traffic and a tourist route allowing visitors to access and view many of the park's attractions.